 Research types of souvenirs you may want to bring back – cigars, rum, coffee, honey.
 A lot of what we purchased could be bought in the airport after security, we were not thrilled when we learned we had overpaid for sweet and dry rum in Vinales.

-Pack light and make sure to include one comfortable pair of sneakers and flip flops (for the bathrooms, or if you decide to venture to the beach).
-We regret not bringing a good hat, like baseball cap to protect us from the sun since we assumed it would be easy to buy a cool Cuban hat.
+Pack light and make sure to include one comfortable pair of sneakers and flip-flops (for the bathrooms, or if you decide to venture to the beach).
+We regret not bringing a good hat, like a baseball cap to protect us from the sun since we assumed it would be easy to buy a cool Cuban hat.
 No such luck!

 Enjoy the rich culture of Cuba by being prepared; just remember to leave your expectations at home and pack accordingly.